satbirhl/filament/web/docs/tutorial_redball.md

-This tutorial will describe how to create the redball demo, introducing you to materials and textures.
+This tutorial will describe how to create the **redball** demo, introducing you to materials and textures.

+For starters, create a text file called `redball.html` and copy over the HTML that we used in the [previous tutorial].
+Change the last script tag from `triangle.js` to `redball.js`.

-You'll need to use a couple command-line tools: `matc` and `cmgen`.
+Next you'll need to get a couple command-line tools: `matc` and `cmgen`.
 You can find these in the appropriate [Filament release](//github.com/google/filament/releases).
 You should choose the archive that corresponds to your development machine rather than the one for web.

 ## Define plastic material

-The `matc` tool consumes a text file containing a high-level description of a PBR material, and produces a binary material package that contains shader code and associated metadata.
-For more information, see the official document describing the [Filament Material System]().

 Let's try out `matc`.
 Create the following file in your favorite text editor and call it `plastic.mat`.